bruce691/mean-stack-application/README.md

 - we also need to have MongoDB installed on the machine.
 You can download and install MongoDB community edition free from this [link](https://www.mongodb.com/download-center/community).

+OR

+- if you dont want to install MongoDB on your machine then you can use cloud hosted MongoDB service from this [link](https://cloud.mongodb.com/user#/atlas/login).
+Ypu have to create account and use free tier to host your data.

 ## Getting Started

 Clone or Download the zip file of this repository.